noisepy/NoisePy/tutorials/README.md

 ### Imaging
 NoisePy includes functions to measure phase and group velocity dispersion curve measurements.
 The software will read the ``StackStore`` and ouput curves as tabular data in CSV.

-## Configuring NoisePy
-The [config.yml](./config.yml) file contains all parameters to configure NoisePy.